Characterization of VUV4 SiPM for Liquid Argon Detector: Results

 \subsection{Correlated signals}

-Correlated signals are the general term of DiCT, DeCT and AP, the definition and characteristics are introduced in Sec.~\ref{sec.sc}.
+Correlated signals are the general term for DiCT, DeCT and AP, the definitions and characteristics of which are introduced in Sec.~\ref{sec.sc}.
 Fig.~\ref{fig.relatedsignals} shows the changes of the probabilities of DiCT, DeCT and AP with different V$_{over}$.
 At 87K, the total correlated signal probability is $\sim$10\% at V$_{over}$~=~3~V, which could satisfy the requirements of using SiPM in a dual phase LAr detector~\cite{DSyellowbook}.

 The time interval distribution between correlated pulses (DeCT and AP) and the primary DCR is shown in Fig.~\ref{fig.scatterplots_time_charge}.
 X-axis is the time difference between the delayed pulse (p$_2$) and the primary pulse(p$_1$), which is calculated as p$_2$-p$_1$ of Eq.~\ref{Eq.landau}.
 Y-axis is the charge of the delayed pulse, which is the integral of the blue line shown in Fig.~\ref{fig.fit}.
-The plot shows that there is a direct proportion between the delay time and pulse energy for AP events, which possibly indicates that the further the electron is trapped from anode (higher energy), the faster the electron is released from the impurity (less time interval).
+The plot shows that there is a direct proportion between the delay time and the pulse energy for AP events, which possibly indicates that the further the electron is trapped from the anode (higher charge), the faster the electron is released from the impurity (shorter time interval).